EternallLight/cordova-plugin-openwith-ios/README.md

  1. **make sure that both main app and sharing extension have the same iOS version as deployment target**.
  Check the General tab -> Deployment info and select the same iOS version for the both targets.
  This is a necessary step, otherwise the application will not show up in sharing targets.
  1. just in case, check if the main app and extension have different bundle identifiers.
-If so, made them unique by adding .shareextension suffix to the latter
+If so, made them unique by adding .shareextension suffix to the latter.
+The issue might persist during each `cordova prepare` run – it is because currently cordova does not differentiate between main app and app extension and replaces the bundle identifier in both folders.
+You can avoid this by running the app from xcode – it'd also save you pretty much time, because `cordova run ios` takes much longer.
+You can also set up you application build to copy the built files from `/www` to `/platfforms/ios/www` so that xcode always have the fresh web application assets.

  1. check the troubleshooting section below if you faced any issues, including signing issues

 You might also have to select a Team for both the App and Share Extension targets, make sure to select the same.